KShebek/cbe504/main.typ

 #footnote[Note that applying the definition of the apparent activation energy (#ref(<eq:apparent_e_a>)) to $k_"app" equiv k_1 k_2 \/ k_(-1)$ would yield the same expression for $E_"a,app"$.]
 then
 $ r_ce("NO2") = 2 A_"app" exp(-E_"a,app" / (R T)) conc("NO")^2 conc("O2"). $
-From here, the rate of reaction, $r$, can be computed simply as $r_ce("NO2")\/2$.

-If $E_"a,app" < 0$, then the reaction can have anti-Arrhenius behavior where the rate _decreases_ with increasing temperature.
+Depending on the relative magnitudes of the intrinsic activation energies, it is possible for $E_"a,app" < 0$, in which case the reaction would have anti-Arrhenius behavior where the rate actually _decreases_ with increasing temperature.
-Indeed, this reaction is known from experiments to have an empirically measured kinetic barrier of --3.3 kJ/mol.
+Indeed, this reaction is known from experiments to have an empirically measured kinetic barrier of --3.3 kJ/mol (albeit via a more complex mechanism than the two elementary steps proposed here).
-This example is also a good demonstration of the fact that one cannot definitively prove a mechanism is accurate, as both #ref(<eq:no2_rate_law>) and #ref(<eq:r_no2_k>) have the same functional form, but the former implies an elementary reaction, whereas the latter implies that there exist multiple steps.

 === Radical Chain Reactions <radical-chain-propagation>

 Consider the following gas-phase, photochemical reaction:
 $ ce("H2 + Br2 -> 2 HBr"). $<eq:hbr_eq>
 If the reaction were elementary, the rate law would be $r = k conc("H2") conc("Br2")$.
-However, this functional form is known to disagree with kinetic data, which points to a one-half order in #ce("Br2") at low conversions.
+However, this functional form is known to disagree with kinetic data, which points to a one-half order in #ce("Br2") at low conversions of the reagents.
 For this reason, one can immediately conclude that the reaction is not elementary and must, instead, be composed of several substituent elementary reactions with the formation of transient --- but kinetically important --- intermediates.
-The true rate law for #ref(<eq:hbr_eq>) can be found by postulating elementary steps, applying approximations as needed, and solving for a closed-form solution, which we will do below.
+A more representative rate law for #ref(<eq:hbr_eq>) can be found by postulating elementary steps, applying approximations as needed, and solving for a closed-form solution, which we will do below.

 First, we must come up with plausible mechanistic steps.
 For pedagogical purposes, we will start by assuming that the following reaction mechanism is known and will back-justify why it makes sense:
 $ ce("Br2") &eqArrow(k_1,opposite:k_(-1)) ce("2 Br^∙") $<eq:rxn_br_1>
 $ ce("Br^∙ + H2") &eqArrow(k_2,opposite:k_(-2)) ce("HBr + H^∙") $<eq:rxn_br_2>
 $ ce("H^∙ + Br2") &fwdArrow(k_3) ce("HBr + Br^∙"). $<eq:rxn_br_3>
+The reaction scheme is depicted in
+#figure(
+image("figures/br_chain_propagation.svg", width: 33%),
+  caption: [Reaction cycle for the radical chain reaction involving #ce("Br2") and #ce("H2").]
+)<fig:br_chain_prop>

 This mechanism is known as a radical chain propagation mechanism, as radicals are perpetually consumed and produced over the course of the reaction.
 In the forward direction, #ref(<eq:rxn_br_1>) is known as an initiation reaction since it generates radical species that will initiate the larger reaction cascade.